ShreshthSaxena/Computer-Vision-101/object detection/readme.md

 We'll use the pre-trained RetinaNet-based model (why? its a quick proect)
 Download the model from *https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/resnet50_coco_best_v2.0.1.h5* and save in cwd.
-thats it, run the script (python script.py) with proper image name in script.
+that's it, run the script (python script.py) with proper image name in script.
 Model runs and saves the image file with detected objects.

 ## Observations :
 The 'image.png' worked well and model identified the solo pedestrian

 ![image](https://user-images.githubusercontent.com/23148500/42644404-26839316-8619-11e8-9ff7-977b1b4b2068.png)
 ![image_new](https://user-images.githubusercontent.com/23148500/42644420-34db584a-8619-11e8-8acb-2940b2e332c9.png)